 Binoculars are extremely easy to make!
 Simply hot glue two empty toilet paper rolls together.
 BAM!
 DONE!
 For the party, I supplied each guest with colored markers so that they could color their binoculars… because what kid doesn’t love scribbling?

 Again, easy peasy!
 To make a pirate hook start by poking a hole in a disposable cup.
-Next, twist a piece of foil into the shape of a hook and insert into the hole in the cup.
+Next, twist a piece of foil into the shape of a hook and insert it into the hole in the cup.
 The kids also LOVED these!

 Mini pirate maps were made from ripped up brown grocery bags.
 Using markers, I carefully made the border around each map and left the “island” blank so the kids could draw their own treasure and maps.